 Since the kids were barely able to walk, we would always have a scavenger hunt every Christmas to reveal the last (and usually best) present.
 Treasure hunts truly have become one of our kids’ favorite things that they always look forward to every Holiday Season!

 As the years have passed, the scavenger hunt idea has pretty much seeped into every holiday here in the Weber abode.

-At first, I would scour Pinterest to find free printable clues, and then as time passed, I decided it was just easier to create my own!
+At first, I would scour Pinterest to find printable clues, and then as time passed, I decided it was just easier to create my own!
 (I’ll link the other hunts we’ve done at the end of this post)

-So if you and your family are big fans of treasure hunts too, I’m here to offer a little help in assisting you with a free printable Valentine’s Day Scavenger hunt for that special someone in your life! (kids, spouse, or whomever you call “sweetie”)
+So if you and your family are big fans of treasure hunts too, I’m here to offer a little help in assisting you with a printable Valentine’s Day Scavenger hunt for that special someone in your life! (kids, spouse, or whomever you call “sweetie”)

 Here are the easy directions to create a cute scavenger hunt with clue cards… and honestly, with these free printables, it makes it a pretty quick setup!